yonizukaa/maze/README.md

   Maze
 </h1>

-In order to verify that the output file creation is working well, please remove the # in the pyt.sh file
+remove the # in the pyt.sh file

 Docker Commands :
 docker build -t maze . and